Hreflang Warning: Fix No Return Tags and Wrong Language Codes

 Step 3: Cross-check with a third-party tool

-• DevTools the page and confirm the <link> tags are inside <head> (in <body> they don’t count)
+• DevTools the page and confirm the <link> tags are inside <head> — tags injected into <body> (or by client-side JS after load) are ignored.

 Prevention